darayuthhang/coding_challenge/README.md

             * Lastly, i will add authentication and authorization to make the app become simple full functional e-commerce app
     If you were to critique your code, what would you have to say about it?
-        - Well i am not sure, maybe using Clean Architecture instead of monolithic to saparate of concern and to make codebase more maintainable and testable since Clean Architecture are divided in layers and each layer is independent and loosely couple from one another.
+        - Well, maybe using Clean Architecture instead of monolithic:
+            * to saparate of concern
+            * to make codebase more maintainable and testable since Clean Architecture are divided in layers and each layer is independent and loosely couple from one another.
     How can you change your system be updated to support simple keyword searches?
         - Maybe load all data in cache to create key value pair look up which will improve the response time of the server